 Everyone has their own running form or running gait.
 Our bodies are unique and thus, they are going to move differently.
 We aren’t all going to look like Shalane Flanagan when we run.

 So, the goal of a runner’s form isn’t for us all to move the same way.
-The goal is to ensure proper running mechanics so that we are moving our bodies in the most energy-efficient way.
+The goal is to ensure proper running mechanics so that we are moving our bodies in the most energy-efficient and less impactful way.